joeferner/node-java/README.md

 ```

-Note that when passing a Javascript array (e.g. `['a', 'b', 'c']`) for a varargs parameter, node-java must infer the Java type of the array.
-If all of the elements are of the same javascript primitive type (`string` in this example) then node-java will create a Java array of the corresponding type (e.g. `java.lang.String`).
+Note that when passing a JavaScript array (e.g. `['a', 'b', 'c']`) for a varargs parameter, node-java must infer the Java type of the array.
+If all of the elements are of the same JavaScript primitive type (`string` in this example) then node-java will create a Java array of the corresponding type (e.g. `java.lang.String`).
 The Java types that node-java can infer are: `java.lang.String`, `java.lang.Boolean`, `java.lang.Integer`, `java.lang.Long`, and `java.lang.Double`.
 If an array has a mix of `Integer`, `Long`, and `Double`, then the inferred type will be `java.lang.Number`.
 Any other mix will result in an inferred type of `java.lang.Object`.

 Methods accepting varargs of a generic type are also problematic.
 You will need to fall back to using `java.newArray()`.
 See [Issue #285](https://github.com/joeferner/node-java/issues/285).